Knowing the different Spanish levels is very important if you want to get an official diploma, such as the DELE.

 - Prepare all the tests with the same intensity.
 We believe that working on a global approach is very important to strengthen your knowledge in Spanish.

 - Make the most out of your Spanish classes.
-Having classmates in a spanish course who have the same goals as you and who are also preparing for their Spanish exams will motivate you, help you answer questions and allow you to feel supported throughout the process.
+Having classmates in a Spanish course in Spain who have the same goals as you and who are also preparing for their Spanish exams will motivate you, help you answer questions and allow you to feel supported throughout the process.

 - Try to find native speakers to talk to.
 Meeting local people will help you improve your pronunciation and expressions, and help you increase your vocabulary and confidence when communicating.